leifkb/redis_luamodules/README.rst

 redis_luamodules: Higher-level Redis Lua scripting
 ***********************************************

-This is a Python module for higher-level Redis Lua scripting.
-Its key feature is to automatically combine multiple Lua functions into a single script, so that your Lua functions can call each other directly.
-This is intended to allow more code reuse, and to simplify the creation of complex Lua scripts, including use cases where all of a program's Redis interaction is done through Lua.
+This is a Python library for higher-level Redis Lua scripting.
+Its key feature is to automatically combine multiple Lua functions into a single script, allowing your Lua functions to call each other directly.
+This allows more code reuse, and simplifies the creation of complex Lua scripts, including use cases where all of a program's Redis interaction is done through Lua.

-Note that this module does not use the ``KEYS`` array.
+Note that this library does not use the ``KEYS`` array.
 As a result, it is **incompatible with Redis Cluster**.

 ===============